 With over 54 million Americans opting to forego traditional careers and start a freelance business that gives them more flexibility to create a lifestyle they love, we’re seeing an unprecedented shift in the way companies function around the world.

 Hiring freelancers is becoming not only more acceptable, but more attractive for many businesses.
 This creates an incredible opportunity for people with useful skills to start a freelance business on the side, and eventually grow that into a sustainable self-employed career.
+That’s exactly what I’ve done with my freelance content marketing business.

 Fewer taxes, lower employee-related expenses, no healthcare, less office space, the list goes on.
 These are but a handful of the reasons many companies are seeking freelancer writers, designers, marketers, and developers to help grow their businesses.